Zhami/http-request-speed/README.md

 	[938] STATUS: 200
 	[3175] Data Complete in 551 chunks comprising 488969 byte

-The numbers in square brackets ae milliseconds since the code starts executing.
+The numbers in square brackets are milliseconds since the code starts executing.
 So:

 1. latency to response is ~ 800 ms   (938 - 139)
 2.	download is ~ 2.2 seconds   (3175 - 938)